What is Eggnog?

 - People with milk or egg allergies, especially children, should avoid the drink.

 Although hormones in milk are a concern expressed by some, there is currently no scientific evidence that links hormones in bovine milk to cancer in humans or early puberty in children.
-Dairy alternatives such as soy may contain estrogen-like substances that can disrupt the endocrine system in people of all genders.
+Dairy alternatives such as soy may contain-like substances that can disrupt the system in people of all genders.

 By John Staughton